jordanero/MultiSuSiE/README.md

 pip install . -U
 ```

-### PIP
+### Installing into an existing environment

-It may be more convenient to use MultiSuSiE from your an existing conda environment.
+It may be more convenient to use MultiSuSiE from your an existing conda environment or python virtual environment.
 To do this, you'll need the following dependencies:
 - Python >= 3.8
 - numpy >= 1.20
 - scipy >= 1.4.1